tecopro/certificate-generator/README.md

    sudo apt-get install phpX.X-gd
    ```

 2. Requires PHP extension ext-gmp * but it is missing from your system.
-Install or enable PHP's gmp extension
+Install or enable PHP's gmp extension.
    - On Windows
       a.
 Open `php.ini`
       b.
 Go to `Dynamic Extensions`